simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 ### Other checks

-These checks can be run by specifying their names as arguments to the check command:
+These checks can be run only by specifying their names as arguments to `check`:

 - **ordereddates** - transactions are ordered by date (similar to the old `check-dates` command)